pastas/pastastore/docs/connectors.rst

 ArcticDB
 --------
-Note: this Connector uses ArcticDB the next-generation version of Arctic.
+Note: this Connector uses ArcticDB.
 Requires arcticdb Python package.

 The :ref:`ArcticDBConnector` is an object that creates a local database.
 This can be an existing or a new database.